-The blood vessels coagulate given that the conjunctiva is a very vascular tissue and the tumours are even more vascular, meaning that there is a tendency for bleeding during surgery.
+The blood vessels coagulate given that the conjunctiva is a vascular tissue and the tumours themselves are even more vascular, meaning that there is a tendency toward bleeding during surgery.

 An incisional biopsy is perfomed on tumours with poorly defined edges or multiple lesions that affect a very extensive part of the conjunctiva.
 A small sample of the central part of the lesion is taken and small incision is closed with sutures.

 A “map biopsy” is performed when the tumour affects various areas of the conjunctiva.
-This means performing incisional surgery in various parts of the conjuctiva and tissue is sent for biopsy.
+This means performing incisional surgery on various parts of the conjuctiva and sending the tissue for biopsy.

 The surgeon labels and meticulously puts directional markers on the tissue samples and sends them to the pathologist.
 After approximately two weeks, a histopathological report is sent to the surgeon and the patient is informed of the results.